hellboy1975/dateChecker/README.md

-# dateChecker
+# date-check
-A Date checking and comparison project using Silex
+A simple date checking and comparison project built with Silex